Nick Cosentino - 2012 Audi TT RS

 Ignantt is a 2012 Audi TT RS, or what's left of one.
-I've really loved European cars once I switched over to them, and coming from a small BMW 135, I wanted another car that was small with a bit more kick to it.
-The TT RS was unique with it's 5-cylinder engine and uncommon in North America, which made it appealing for me.
+I really loved European cars once I switched over to them, and coming from a small BMW 135, I wanted another car that was small with a bit more kick to it.
+The TT RS was unique with its 5-cylinder engine and uncommon in North America, which made it appealing to me.
 It was my first move into the Audi family, and I certainly fell in love as soon as I had the opportunity to drive it.

 Full Spec list:

 - Custom 3 piece wheels from Incurve (IF-M10).
 20"x11" up front, 20"x13.5" in the rear.
 Carbon fibre lips.
 Custom powder coating by JP Powder Coating.